pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 mov     edi, 1
 call    f
 ```
-we see that a single register -- `edi` -- is used, which makes sense since our
+we see that a single register -- `edi` -- is used to pass the `value` argument
-registers are 64 bits wide, and `long long` matches this on unix platforms.
+to the function `f`, which makes sense since our registers are 64 bits wide,
+and `long long` matches this on unix platforms.

 If we replace the first line with `extern int f (__int128_t value);`, the
 assembly becomes: